 10. Delicious in Dungeon

-It's worth highlighting the presence of classics like Demon Slayer and Dragon Ball Z, demonstrating that certain anime continue to win over new fans.
-Furthermore, the animated film HAIKYU!!
-The Dumpster Battle ranked fourth among the most searched films in Japan, demonstrating the series' popularity.
+It's worth highlighting the presence of classics like Demon Slayer and Dragon Ball Daima, showing that certain anime continue to win over new fans.
+Furthermore, the anime HAIKYU!!
+The Dumpster Battle ranked fourth among the most searched films in Japan, proving the series' popularity.

 Mashle: a global phenomenon

 However, Mashle's success wasn't limited to Japan.
-The anime's opening theme song, "Bling-Bang-Bang-Born" by the band Creepy Nuts, was the second most searched song worldwide through Google's music recognition feature (humming search).
+The anime's opening theme, "Bling-Bang-Bang-Born" by the band Creepy Nuts, was the second most searched song worldwide using Google's music recognition feature (humming search)!

 And there's more!
-The death of legendary Dragon Ball creator Akira Toriyama placed the mangaka third among the most searched public figures of the year.
-The creator of Mashle, however, wasn't left behind: the series boosted his sales, which increased tenfold compared to the average prior to the anime's second season.
+The death of the legendary Dragon Ball creator, Akira Toriyama, placed the mangaka in third place among the most searched public figures of the year.
+The creator of Mashle, however, was not left behind: the series boosted his sales, which increased tenfold compared to the average before the anime's second season.

-Finally, with such a diverse list, there's sure to be a 2024 anime for every taste.
-Have you chosen your favorite to watch over the holidays?
-Also, share in the comments which anime caught your attention the most and let us know if you've already seen any of them!
+Finally, with such a diverse list, there's sure to be a 2024 anime for everyone.
+And you, have you already chosen your favorite to watch during the holidays?
+Also, share in the comments which anime caught your attention the most and tell us if you've already seen any of them!